Declan444/EPCProductionScheduler/README.md

 ## Reminders

+Deployment
+Deploying to Heroku
+Code Institute Python Essentials Template was used for this project so the python code can be viewed in a terminal in a browser:

+Google Heroku and open website, log in to Heroku or create a new account On the dashboard click "New" and select "Create new app" Enter unique app name and select region
+Click "Create app"
+On the next page find "Settings" tab and locate "Config Vars" Click "Reveal Config Vars" and add "PORT" as a key and with value "8000", click "Add" Scroll down to "Buildpack" and click "Add", select "Python" first Repeat step 7. to add "Node.js", making sure "Python" is first on the list Scroll to the top and select "Deploy" tab
+Select GitHub as deployment method and search for your repository, once found click "Connect" Scroll down and choose between "Enable Automatic Deploys" so the code is updated every time it is pushed to Github or "Manual Deploy"
+Deployed site accesible through this link Dragons

 - Your code must be placed in the `run.py` file
 - Your dependencies must be placed in the `requirements.txt` file
 - Do not edit any of the other files or your code may not deploy properly